Southeast Gateway Line: Stations

-Proposed Rio Hondo confluence station
+Rio Hondo confluence station

 Metro is evaluating an optional station in South Gate at the confluence of the Los Angeles River and Rio Hondo to connect with future planned development in the surrounding area.

-Proposed Cerritos station(s) and extension into Orange County
+Extension into Orange County

 Metro is evaluating an optional station in Cerritos at Bloomfield Avenue (just north of the Los Angeles-Orange county line) to facilitate a possible future extension into Orange County; it would eventually connect to the under-construction OC Streetcar, which also uses part of the Pacific Electric WSAB right-of-way.

 In April 2025, with the replacement of councilmembers Bruce Barrows and Chuong Vo from the Cerritos City Council and Mayor Naresh Solanki, all of whom were opposed to any station in Cerritos, with the election of Mayor Frank Yokoyama and pro-station councilmembers, the Cerritos City Council requested staff to begin communication with Metro.
 On May 2, 2025, Cerritos sent a letter of intent to Metro, stating their intent to study possible station sites.
 At their May 22, 2025, meeting, the city reviewed an informational report about the Southeast Gateway Line.
 On June 26, 2025, the Cerritos City Council approved a $127,000 contract with Cityworks Design, a firm which has worked with Metro on the Southeast Gateway Line for the previous eight years, to study possible station locations.
 The study is planned to begin in July 2025 and be completed in six months.
 Cerritos city staff is also working to schedule a joint meeting with Metro and the Orange County Transportation Authority (OCTA) to discuss potentially extending the Southeast Gateway Line into Orange County.